 Lydia joined CRB in December 2017 as a Registered Foreign Lawyer, and deals with a range of family law issues including nuptial agreements, divorce, separation, financial arrangements and all issues relating to children.
 Lydia enjoys working with people and places a high value on clarity of communication.
 She recently trained as a family mediator and aims to become an accredited mediator in the new year.

-Celine Chan, Assistant Solicitor
+Celine Chan, Paralegal